aiglebleu/aieura/README.md

      proper text support is available.
    - On startup AiEura will list the number of words in both dictionaries, and the number of total responses available in the database.
-   - The newest version of AiEura includes a combonation database merger and sorter that users may run to combine two database files, while removing duplicate responses and sorting the contents.
+   - The newest version of AiEura includes a combination database merger and sorter that users may run to combine two database files, while removing duplicate responses and sorting the contents.